flinker-app/docsfx/docs/sharepoint-who-viewed-file.md

 > [!TIP]
 > You can export the results as a `.csv` file and even automate reporting if needed.

-### 🧩 Use Case Example
+### Use Case Example

 Want to check if external partners have opened a shared PDF?

 Just search by file name and set a date range.
-You’ll instantly know if, when, and by whom it was accessed—**even if the file type is not an Office document**.
+You’ll instantly know if, when, and by whom it was accessed - **even if the file type is not an Office document**.

 > [!NOTE]
 > If you don’t see the Audit menu, contact your IT admin to ensure you have the correct role (e.g. **Compliance Management** or **Audit Reader**).